 An example annual policy:

-If you're only concerned with getting insured for your practical test, your best bet is a short-term policy.
+If you're only concerned with getting insured for your practical test, your best bet is a short-term insurance policy.
 With how inexpensive they can be, this won't set you back too much.
 Additionally, you can get a bit of practice in before your test.
 Alternatively, if you're planning on spreading out your learning process, or you want to upgrade your learner insurance, an annual policy could be more cost-effective.

 As we've discussed in our blog post on taking the practical test in your own car, there are countless factors you need to consider.
 Not only do you have to sort out getting insured for your practical test, you also have to ensure that your car meets DVSA requirements.
-For starters, your car has to:
+For starters, your car needs to:

 You also won't be able to take the test in any of the following car models: